Stuyvesant Town–Peter Cooper Village: 2015 sale

 As of October 2015, the property was set to be sold to Blackstone Group LP and Ivanhoé Cambridge, the real-estate arm of pension-fund giant Caisse de dépôt et placement du Québec for about $5.3 billion.
 Blackstone had recently raised a $15.8 billion fund, the largest real-estate fund ever.
 New York City was expected to contribute $225 million to help preserve a portion of the complex as affordable to low- and middle-income residents.
 Under a binding agreement with the city, Blackstone agreed to keep roughly 5,000 units below market rents until at least 2035.

-Most of those units would be aimed at what the developers and the city classify as "middle income" families: two-bedroom apartments, for example, will rent for about $3,200 a month, a rent considered affordable for a family of three making up to $128,000 a year, though the median household income in New York City as of the 2011-2015 American Community Survey was $53,373.
+Most of those units would be aimed at what the developers and the city classify as "middle income" families: two-bedroom apartments, for example, would rent for about $3,200 a month, a rent considered affordable for a family of three making up to $128,000 a year, though the median household income in New York City as of the 2011–2015 American Community Survey was $53,373.
 About 500 units would be set aside for lower-income families, with two-bedroom units renting for up to $1,500 a month.
 The Federal National Mortgage Association would be providing Blackstone with a $2.7 billion loan through Wells Fargo Multifamily Capital, and the debt would have a term of 10 years.

 The $5.45 billion sale was completed in December 2015.
 SL Green had threatened to file a lawsuit to block the sale, but was paid $10 million to drop its suit.